 automation-controller-service restart does not include PostgreSQL as part of the services that are restarted because it exists external to the controller, and because PostgreSQL does not always require a restart.
 Use

-systemctl restart ansible-controller to restart services on clustered environments instead.
+systemctl restart automation-controller to restart services on clustered environments instead.
 Also you must restart each cluster node for certain changes to persist as opposed to a single node for a localhost install.
 For more information on clustered environments, see the Clustering section.